 Plumbing may seem simple but it is actually very complicated.
 So the general rule of thumb is to never rush into thins.
 Consider every phase of your plumbing project and be sure that the plan works before you begin tearing into your pipes or removing the fixtures.

 Ignore code requirements – building and plumbing codes are set in place for your protection, everybody in your household, as well as the general public, so they must never be ignored.
 For instance, leaving out a basic vacuum breaker, which is a common code requirement, in a water supply line could most likely result in the contamination of the public drinking water.
+A professional plumber like Plumbing Experts Florence knows what to do and is up to date with local codes and guidelines.

 Ignore the odor of gas – if you suspect a possible gas leak or smell natural gas, stop whatever it is that you are doing immediately.
 In case it is safe to do so, switch off the gas, and contact your gas company right away.
-Never try to find the gas leak on your own.
+Never try to find a gas leak on your own.

 Cut blindly – before you drill or cut anything into a ceiling, wall, or floor cavity, you should know what is behind the surface.
 Cavities usually conceal electrical wiring, plumbing pipes, as well as ductwork, and several other things that you wouldn’t want to drill into.

 Use tools and equipment incorrectly – you should use equipment and tools for their intended purpose only.
 Incorrectly using them can lead to injury or damage to the tool or equipment.
 Those that are poorly maintained can also pose a safety hazard.
 Be sure to check all your things to make sure that they are all in good condition before using them.
+Plumbing repair is best done when all tools are available.

 Call Plumbing Experts Florence if you need the assistance of an expert residential plumber.
+You may reach us at (843) 492-0778.

 Plumbing Experts Florence